Former PANTERA frontman Philip Anselmo appears to be once again warming up to the idea of one day releasing his autobiography.

 "Look, man, if I get to be 60 or 61, maybe — maybe, man — I might do it," he said.
 "But other than that, man — I don't know.
 I like my private life.
 I like my downtime.
 But I guess if it's an interesting story, or an interesting enough story, I can start with my life and stuff like that in a book somewhere.
 But then I'm gonna eventually run into too many good stories to where — gosh — maybe I should just write a series of ridiculous books, short books, or write novelettes or short stories, like H.P.
 Lovecraft or some shit like that [laughs], except without the Cthulhus and freakin' Dagons and stuff."

-A few years ago, Anselmo took issue with the way his former PANTERA bandmate Rex Brown described his time in the band, telling MetalSucks: "Honestly, [Rex's] assessment of me [in the book] — I don't care.
+A few years ago, Anselmo took issue with the way his former PANTERA bandmate Rex Brown described his time in the band in his 2013 memoir, "Official Truth, 101 Proof: The Inside Story Of Pantera", telling MetalSucks: "Honestly, [Rex's] assessment of me [in the book] — I don't care.
 Egotistical, self-centered, everything is always about me.
 Y'know what?
 I'm a lead singer and he's a bass player.
 That's his perception.
 So I'm fine with it.
 I don't hold any fucking grudges.
 But I think he did take some angry swipes and I don't need to be specific.
 There is a great deal of mythology when it comes to his 'quitting' DOWN.
 That particular chapter is a little disturbing."

 Anselmo also commented on the fact that former PANTERA drummer Vinnie Paul Abbott was at times painted in a very negative light in Rex's book.